Scientific Study Labels – A Case Study

 The goal of this study is to provide a simple proven method to reduce newborn mortality.
 Similar research in Nepal found that the newborn mortality rate was reduced by 25% and up to 34% in children who had the first antiseptic wash within 24 hours of their birth.
 The intervention—which costs only pennies—would be an affordable, effective method to protect delicate newborns in their first four weeks of life in Zambia and has the potential to be applied in other areas of the developing world!

-Electronic Imaging Materials, Inc. provides The Center for Global Health & Development with a unique labeling system to fit their study’s design.
+Electronic Imaging Materials, Inc. provides The Center for Global Health & Development with a unique scientific study labels system to fit their study’s design.
 For their first order, we supplied pre-printed sequentially numbered labels in “clusters” of 90 labels where each cluster corresponds with 380 mothers who took part in the study and where each mother had sets of 15 labels specifically assigned to her.
 That’s over 500,000 labels!”
 Recently, their order needs for this “cluster randomized control trial” have doubled as they expand their research and continue gathering valuable data on this life-changing work.

 Our labels provide the thorough organization needed when this much raw data is acquired and must be retained in a very specific order and fashion.
 When it comes to data collection―in any type of study―it’s imperative that the data be managed correctly and with extreme care.
 As is often said in the research world “wrong data is bad data and bad data is no data” – simply stating the importance of being painstakingly cautious when handling data.
 By implementing a labeling system, these researchers are able to better track and manage the massive amount of data they deal with on a day-to-day basis for thousands of mothers and children.